e-j-w/G4TIP/README.md

 <sup>1</sup>GEANT4 material strings are used, typically formatted as `G4_ELEMENT` (eg. copper would be `G4_Cu`).
 Vacuum is also a material: `G4_Galactic`.

 ### Fusion-evaporation reaction parameters<a name="fusevappar"></a>

+These commands will only be used if `/Physics/FusionEvaporation` is set.

 |**Command**|**Effect**|
 |:---:|:---:|